junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 >
 > Obi-Wan meanwhile acts as their double agent in Jedi and near Palpatine.
 They planned to wait until Anakin is ready to make the final move on Palpatine, but Obi-Wan is already suspected by Palpatine

-Obi-Wan drifts on the street mindlessly, not knowing where his feet is leading him.
+Obi-Wan drifts on the street mindlessly, not knowing where his feet are leading him.

 The artificial sky is getting darker.
 The night is coming closer.

-People on the street pick up steps, rushing toward their houses -- or shelter, or wherever they call it home to pass the night.
+People on the street pick up steps, rushing toward their houses -- or shelter, or wherever they call home to pass the night.

 His feet bring him to the familiar diner he's been in just a few hours ago.

 Dex is the only one in the place this time.
 His four hands are organizing the counter and kitchen supplies, tidying things up, about to close the place for the night.
 His move pauses when Obi-Wan walks in.

 "Craving for a burger before you go upstairs?"
-Dex pushes the empty plates aside, grabbing two new cans of Jawa Juice, walks out from behind the counter.
+Dex pushes the empty plates aside, grabs two new cans of Jawa Juice, walks out from behind the counter.
 "Afraid the kitchen is closed, but I can make an exception if you need."

 "No, just need a place to sit for a while."
 Obi-Wan seats himself in the closest booth, not bothering to check if the table is clean, leaning his arm on it tiredly.